utopia-rise/godot-kotlin-jvm/docs/src/doc/getting-started/setting-up.md

 gradle wrapper --gradle-version=6.8
 ```

 You should have the wrapper setup after running the command above.
-Up next is setting up the gradle build.
+Up next is setting up the Gradle build.
 Open up `build.gradle.kts` and paste the following:

 === "build.gradle.kts"
     ```kt